Ryxians/BasedConomy/README.md

 4. A way for people to claim their expired hits
 5. Being able to sort hits by how new they are
 6. Permission levels for how many hits a person can levy
+7. Add a viewable time stamp of hit expiration